Provisional Patent Application: Complete 2026 Guide

 5. Simpler Paperwork

 Unlike a non-provisional application, a provisional patent application does not require formal patent claims.
-You need a clear description of your invention and any drawings that help explain it.
-This makes the process faster to prepare.
+You need a clear, complete description of your invention and drawings that help explain it.
+This makes the process faster to prepare, though “simpler” should never mean “thinner.”
+The description still has to fully support the claims you’ll write later.

 Limitations and Risks of Provisional Patent Applications